mburri/elm-swiss-station-departures/readme.md

-# elm-webpack-seed
+# elm-swiss-station-departures

-A simple starting point for elm-projects
+A simple app to look up the next departures from a given station

-## Getting started
+## Installation and running

 Install elm (if not already installed).